On the Smoothed Complexity of Combinatorial Local Search: Introduction

 In \cref{sec:max-sat} we study \lmaxsatk \cite{YagiuraIbaraki:kFlip_MaxSat, Szeider:kFlipSAT} in which we search for a truth assignment whose flipping of at most $k$ variables cannot improve its sum of clause-weights.
 We show that, for any fixed $k$, when each variable appears constantly many times in the clauses, the smoothed running time is polynomial, while the problem remains \pls/-hard \cite{Krentel:structurelocalopt}.
 To the best of our knowledge, prior to this work, only the case of $k=1$ had been studied under smoothness in \cite{Brandts-Longtin:smoothed_maxksat}, whose analysis is limited to the case of complete Boolean formulas; that is, given a fixed clause size, the formula must contain \emph{all} possible clauses of that size.

-Then, in \cref{sec:localmaxcut} we apply our black-box tool to \lmaxcut, and show that when the input graph has up to logarithmic degree, the smoothed running time is polynomial.
+Then, in \cref{sec:localmaxcut} we apply our black-box tool to \lmaxcut, and show that when the input graph has logarithmic degree, the smoothed running time is polynomial.
 Our $\landau{2^\Delta \card{V} \card{E}^2}$ running time, where $\Delta$ is the maximum degree of the input graph $G=(V, E)$, improves the bound given in~\parencite{ElsasserT11}, while at the same time extends it beyond Gaussian perturbations.
 Furthermore, for the generalization of that problem, namely \lmaxkcut, for $k > 2$, we provide a bound that does \emph{not} depend on $k$.
-This results in a (smoothed) polynomial running time for graphs with (up to) logarithmic degree, improving the super-polynomial bound of~\cite{Bibak21}.
+This results in a smoothed polynomial running time for graphs with logarithmic degree.
+We note that~\textcite{Bibak21} had shown smoothed super-polynomial running time for graphs with arbitrary degree.

 Network Coordination Games are another problem on which we apply our unified smoothed analysis framework in \cref{sec:netcoord}.
 Our results establish polynomial smoothed complexity for graphs with either (a) constant degree and arbitrary number of strategies per player, or (b) logarithmic degree and a constant number of strategies per player.
 Prior work~\cite{Boodaghians20} provides \emph{quasipolynomial} bounds under the assumption of a constant number of strategies.